vikkasyousaf/Helloworld/ES vs AWS.md

 3. When nodes go down, they are automatically brought back up.

 4. Support for in-place Elasticsearch upgrades for domains(automated).
+Take a snapshot of cluster before proceding.
+It also preserves the same domain endpoint URL.
 You dont have to:
 	* Create manual snapshots
 	* Create a new domain for the targeted version
 	* Restore the manual index snapshot to the new domain